A Model to Measure the Spread Power of Rumors: Introduction

 \section{Introduction}

-Nowadays, many people exchange different messages through messengers and social media, unaware of their factual accuracy.
+Nowadays, increasing numbers of people join OSNs for daily communications or even business activities \cite{jiang2016understanding}.
+Many people exchange different messages through messengers and social media, unaware of their factual accuracy.
 A significant portion of these messages is fake news or rumors, which have an undeniable impact on different aspects of our life.
 DiFonzo and Bordia \cite{DiFonzo2007} have defined rumor as unverified and instrumentally relevant information statements in circulation that arise in contexts of ambiguity, danger or potential threat, and that functions to help people make sense and manage risk".
 This unverified information may turn out to be true, or partly or entirely false; alternatively, it may also remain unresolved.
 Accordingly, we classified rumors into two categories: False Rumor (FR) and True Rumor (TR).
 An FR is misinformation or inaccurate information that is designed for certain goals based on special content features, while TR is a real social fact.
 Also, the users who create and spread rumors is named as rumormongers.

 Many rumors are spread depending on the social, economic, political and cultural conditions that can appear as one of the causes of anxiety in society and cause frustration among people in society.
 To clarify the role of spreading rumors in creating insecurity and disturbing the public mind, we can refer to the rumors published in the 2016 U.S. presidential election.
 In that year, various rumors were spreading on social media (Twitter and Facebook) during the election, so that, among all the 1,723 checked rumors from the popular rumor debunking website Snopes.com, 303 rumors were about Donald Trump and 226 rumors were about Hillary Clinton.
 Thereby, these rumors could potentially have negative impacts on their campaigns \cite{Jin2017}.